PHP: Creating a CAPTCHA with no Cookies

 We're using a touch of HTML5 Form Validation to control user input, and would normally also validate all POST variables in the PHP form handler.

-A drawback of the Data URI approach is that we can no longer 'refresh' the image to present a new code without reloading the whole form, or using Ajax to fetch new values.
+A drawback of the Data URI approach is that we can no longer 'refresh' the image to present a new code without either reloading the entire page or by using Ajax to fetch and insert new values.

 Validating user input